 “Cast your bread upon the waters, for you will find it after many days.
 Give a portion to seven, yes, even to eight, for you know not what evil may come upon the earth.”
 (Ecclesiastes 11: 1–2 AMP)

-Commentators believe Solomon was referring to ships he sent out full of goods to trade with other nations.
+Commentators believe Solomon was referring to ships he sent out full of goods to trade with other nations and they would return filled with treasure.

 During their journey they would encounter prevailing winds, massive storms with surging waves crashing over their small wooden hulls.
 But they would battle through.
 They would be gone for days, even weeks, and when they returned home they were laden with valuable merchandise.